 If I told you your attention is worth billions of dollars, would you believe me?

-In 2019, Instagram reportedly generated $20 billion in revenue; “an extraordinary success” for a photo-sharing app.
+In 2019, Instagram reportedly generated $20 billion in revenue, an extraordinary success for a photo-sharing app.
 That same year, Facebook made $70.9 billion.
 What exactly is a social networking app like Instagram or Facebook selling to generate such a staggering amount of profit?
 Attention.
-For such profit, the likes of Facebook and Instagram would do anything to keep us constantly paying attention to their apps and feeds, including offering their services for free.
-We pay the price in our collectively declining mental, physical, and social well-being.
+For such profit, the likes of Facebook and Instagram would do anything to keep us constantly scrolling on their apps and feeds, and offer their services for free in exchange for our attention.
+We pay the price in our collectively declining mental, physical, and social wellbeing.
 The solution?
 Value your attention as much as Facebook values it.

 I’m finishing up Cathy O’Neil’s book, Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy.
 We live in the age of the algorithm.
 Most of our choices are increasingly influenced, manipulated, and shaped by Big Data.
 Weapons of Math Destruction is a critical insight into what happens when data is unregulated and uncontestable.